djesusnet/Maskify.Core/README.md

 ![Maskify Logo](https://github.com/user-attachments/assets/00b4f0a8-29dd-444e-b73b-99812edbcc42)

-**Maskify** is a lightweight, efficient, and flexible library designed to help developers securely mask sensitive data such as Brazilian documents (CPF, CNPJ), emails, credit cards, and more.
+**Maskify** is a lightweight, efficient, and flexible library designed to help developers securely mask sensitive data such as Brazilian documents (CPF, CNPJ), emails, credit cards, mobile and residential phones, and more.
 It provides out-of-the-box masking for common data types and customizable masking options for any other sensitive information, ensuring compliance with data protection regulations like LGPD.

 ## Key Features